Table of Contents:

 Other elements that are usually counterfeited include license agreements, packaging, security features, labels, and registration cards.

-This type of piracy involves the duplication of a software by an individual without authorization from the software company.
-There are many different types of end user piracy, including:
+This type of piracy involves the duplication of software by an individual without authorization from the software company.
+There are many different types of end-user piracy, including:

 This is an act perpetuated by many computer sellers.
 Hard disk loading involves a business installing illegal copies of software on the computers they are selling.
 They usually do this in order to make their offers more attractive to potential customers.